 Diversity, Equity and Inclusion Committee:

-• Purpose: To expand opportunities for marginalized people within the tabletop gaming industry through diversity education and outreach programs that leverage our diverse networks and resources to overcome existing obstacles and create new pathways within GAMA and the broader industry.
+The committee works to assist GAMA to expand opportunities for marginalized people within the tabletop gaming industry through diversity education and outreach programs that leverage our diverse networks and resources to overcome existing obstacles and create new pathways within GAMA and the broader industry.

 • Projects: